-All students in Kindergarten through 12th grade, as well as teachers and staff all Seattle Public K-8, middle, and high schools are eligible for a Library Link account.
-Accounts will be created automatically using student data provided to the Library by Seattle Public Schools.
+All students in Kindergarten through 12th grade, as well as teachers and staff all Seattle Public Schools are eligible for a Library Link account.
+Accounts will be created automatically using student and teacher data provided to the Library by Seattle Public Schools.
 Students at other Seattle schools are welcome to apply for a regular Library card for free access to all resources of The Seattle Public Library.

-Teachers: 991, followed by two to four zeroes, followed by your 6- to 8-digit teacher ID number to create a 13-digit number.
+Teachers and staff: 991, followed by two to seven zeroes, followed by your 3- to 8-digit SPS Employee ID number to create a 13-digit number.
 Your Employee ID number is the number on your paystub, minus the leading zeros.

-The full Library card number must be 13 digits.
-Enter the prefix (990 for students and 991 for teachers), followed by zeroes, followed by your student or teacher ID number.
-The number of zeroes will vary based on the length of your student or teacher ID number.
+Tip: The full Library Link account number must be 13 digits.
+Enter the prefix (990 for students and 991 for teachers), followed by zeroes and your Student or Employee ID number.
+The number of zeroes will vary based on the length of your Student or Employee ID number.

 What is my PIN?

-What resources can I access with a Library Link account?
+What can students do online with a Library Link account?

-The Seattle Public Library has many helpful online resources for students:
+The Seattle Public Library has many helpful online resources for students and teachers:

-- Streaming music, videos, and online graphic novels from Hoopla
+- Stream music and videos and read graphic novels online from Hoopla

 - Streaming feature films and documentaries from Kanopy